 - The museum has a very small car park- one space is available next door for Blue Badge holders – subject to availability.

 - Universal access toilet on site

 - Assistance dogs are always welcome across the site

 - Hearing Loop available, please contact us for more details

 - The museum is a listed building dating but we have tried to ensure as much of the site is accessible to wheelchair users as possible.
 A recently installed platform lift now provides access to the Hayloft Activity Room.
 The only areas that are not accessible are the upstairs galleries.
 If you are planning a visit and would specifically like to see an object from the first floor rooms please call in advance and if it's possible to move the object for your viewing we would be happy to accommodate this.

 - We can provide information in different languages please ask our reception staff for more details

 - we are aware of the accessibility issues on the website and will be working on this in the coming weeks

 Our gardens are an oasis in the busy town centre!
 They are free for everyone to enjoy whenever the museum gates are open.
 Some play equipment is located in the lower garden which is wheelchair accessible.
-During the summer holidays the gardens are brought to life with our beach play area, Victorian ice cream cart, and picnic area.
+During the summer holidays the gardens are brought to life with our giant garden games, Victorian ice cream cart, and picnic area.

-Due to the current pandemic we will not be having toys or a beach this year.
+Due to the current pandemic we will not be having a beach this year.
 We'll be back next year if the situation allows it!
 But do come and use the space for picnics and play.
-Please remeber to socially distance while using our gardens.
+Please remember to keep your distance while using our gardens to protect other visitors.